tpiekarski/derl/README.md

 optional arguments:
-  -h, --help            show this help message and exit -d, --dispatch        dispatching HTTP requests for every found URL -r RETRY, --retry RETRY
+  -h, --help            show this help message and exit -c, --context         showing up to 3 lines of context -d, --dispatch        dispatching HTTP requests for every found URL -r RETRY, --retry RETRY
                         set how often to retry a request (default is 3)